AGTGreg/AppBlocks/README.md

 ## Event handling

 AppBlocks makes it easy for us to handle events while keeping everything nice and clean.
-Just like `methods` belong in the methods object, events follows along with the same principle.
-So, as you might expect, `events` belong in the creatively named events object:
+Following the same pattern with `filters`, `methods` and `directives`,   `events` should go in the `events` object:

 ```js
 var app = new AppBlock({